tencentyun/intlcloud-documents/product_new/视频产品中心/视频处理/控制台指南/模板设置_intl_en.md

-Log in to the [MPS Console](https://console.cloud.tencent.com/mps) and click **Template Settings** on the left sidebar to enter the template settings page.
-There are five types of built-in templates: video transcoding template, audio transcoding template, watermarking template, screencapturing template, and animated image generating template.
-Each type of templates can be added to a workflow for cloud-based transcoding and audiovisual processing.
+Log in to the [MPS Console](https://console.cloud.tencent.com/mps) and click **Template Settings** on the left sidebar.
+There are five types of preset templates: video transcoding template, audio transcoding template, watermark template, screenshot template, and animated image generating template.
+They can all be can be added to a workflow for cloud-based transcoding and audiovisual processing.
 ![](https://main.qcloudimg.com/raw/beb249c241648218fd3ae7ca1414b1cd.png)
 >
 >- If the template used in a workflow is edited after the workflow is enabled, the workflow will use the updated template parameters.
->- If the template used in a workflow is deleted after the workflow is enabled, subtasks associated with the deleted template will fail to be executed.
+>- If the template used in a workflow is deleted after the workflow is enabled, subtasks associated with the deleted template will fail.
 ## Video Transcoding Template
-MPS provides preset video transcoding templates that can be used directly in workflow management.
-In addition, you can customize video transcoding templates based on your business needs.
-Click **Create Template** to enter the custom template settings page.
+MPS provides preset video transcoding templates that can be used in workflows.
+You can customize these video transcoding templates according to your needs.
+Click **Create Video Transcoding Template** to enter the custom template settings page.
 - Template name: It can contain up to 64 letters, digits, spaces, underscores (_), dashes (-), and periods (.).
 - Container format: MP4, FLV, or HLS.
 - Configuration item: Video parameters or audio parameter.